-The next day I strain it and voila, you’ve got a fully flavored liqueur ready to drink.
+- The next day I strain it and voila, you’ve got a fully flavored homemade fruit liqueur ready to drink.

 These liqueurs are potent, and very flavorful.
 I like to serve them over ice, with sparkling water and a squeeze of lemon or lime, but you can get creative and come up with all kinds of fun cocktails.

-- 1/2 lb (8 ounces) fruit (choose strawberries, apricots, rhubarb, pluots, white peaches, or a fruit of your choice)
+- 1/2 lb fresh fruit (choose strawberries, apricots, rhubarb, pluots, white peaches, or a fruit of your choice)

 - Start with clean fruit.
 Depending on what fruit you are using, hull the berries, pit the stone fruit, or trim rough ends from the rhubarb.
 Do not peel stone fruit, much flavor and color comes from the skins.

 - Chop the fruit into bite sized pieces and add to a saucepan, along with the sugar.
 Add 1/4 cup water, and bring to a boil, stirring to dissolve the sugar.
 If your fruit is dry you may need to add a bit more water.
 Cook for about 5 minutes, just enough to soften the fruit.